Back to top

 Why choose Leicestershire County Council as your provider?

-Since 2018 Leicestershire County Council have supported apprentices from a wide variety of organisations to complete their Level 3 Payroll Administrator qualifications.
+Leicestershire County Council have offered Payroll standards since 2018.
+We have supported apprentices from a wide variety of organisations to complete qualifications.

 From local authorities, through to in-house and bureau payroll organisations, we support our apprentices and our employers to achieve the very best outcomes possible.
 Leicestershire County Council is rated ‘Excellent’ by our employers with an 80% achievement rate for our payroll programme (exceeding the national average).